FRBNY-DSGE/DSGE.jl/README.md

 `load_data` is not exactly as you expect.
 Here are some common pitfalls to look out for:
 - Ensure that the `data_vintage` model setting is as you expect.
 (Try checking `data_vintage(m)`.)
-- If you are having a problem using *FredData.jl*, ensure your API key is provided correctly and that there are no issues with your firewall, etc. Any issues with *FredData.jl* proper should be reported on that project's page.
+- Ensure that the `date_mainsample_end` model setting is as you expect, and that is not logically incompatible with `data_vintage`.
 - Ensure that the `data_series` field of the model object is set as expected.
 - Double check the transformations specified in the `data_transforms` field of the model object.